cybertechnica/confidential-computing-guide/docs/general/1_intro_cc.md

 sidebar_position: 1
 ---

-# What is Confidential Computing
+# Key Concepts in Confidential Computing

+The overall goal of confidential computing is to be able to protect data in an untrusted (and possibly) insecure environment.